Avwerosuo-dev/aquatic-tropicals-storefront/README.md

-# Tanganyikan Cichlids - storefront
+# Stock List - storefront

 A live product catalog that reads directly from your Airtable base and lets customers order on WhatsApp.